rutvik2007/fb_message_script_spammer/README.md

 2) Run the script using python3 as 'python3 movie_chat.py'

 # DISCLAIMER
-Do not use this program without the consent of the person you are sending the messages to, because the constant stream of texts can be overwhelming.
+Do not use this program without the consent of the person you are sending the messages to, because the constant stream of texts can be overwhelming\n
+#
-I am not responsible for any issues that may arise due to the use of this script Please use the script in accordance to facebook terms and policies
+I am not responsible for any issues that may arise due to the use of this script\n
+#
+Please use the script in accordance to facebook terms and policies\n